microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Remove-EntraBetaDirectoryRoleAssignment.md

 ---
-title: Remove-EntraBetaRoleAssignment
+title: Remove-EntraBetaDirectoryRoleAssignment
-description: This article provides details on the Remove-EntraBetaRoleAssignment command.
+description: This article provides details on the Remove-EntraBetaDirectoryRoleAssignment command.

 ms.topic: reference